MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-what-happens-when-you-free-the-monster.md

 After you free the monster, you will get access to the Demon Gauntlet.
 You can complete that gauntlet to get a really cool looking spider icon.

-After that, you will need to wait for the next update, Geometry Dash 2.2, to continue.
+After that, you will need to wait for the next update, **Geometry Dash 2.2**, to continue.

 ![Demon Guardian saying he will return](https://i.ytimg.com/vi/Lmsqt7m14GI/maxresdefault.jpg)

-Once Geometry Dash 2.2 comes out, the monster will stay true to what he said and return.
+[Once Geometry Dash 2.2 comes out](/posts/geometry-dash-2-2-release-date-confirmed-2023/), the monster will stay true to what he said and return.
 In the meantime, however, you should prepare yourself by collecting stars, [diamonds](/posts/geometry-dash-how-to-get-diamonds-easy/), [orbs](/posts/geometry-dash-how-to-get-mana-orbs-easy/), and [demon keys](/posts/geometry-dash-how-to-get-demon-keys-easy/).

 It is likely that these items will prove useful once Geometry Dash 2.2 is released.

+# How To Free The Monster

+To free the monster, you will need to unlock and complete the basement quest.
+Fortunately, [we wrote an entire, in-depth guide](/posts/geometry-dash-all-vaults-and-secrets-2022/#the-basement) to help you!